 Anthuriums contain calcium oxalate crystals which can be toxic to people and pets.
 Consuming any part of an anthurium can cause irritation to the mouth and digestive system or eye and skin irritation.
 Place anthuriums where they won't tempt pets or children.

 Light and Temperature

-Place indoor potted anthuriums in bright, indirect light, ideally between 5 and 8 feet from a window.
+To care for an anthurium, place indoor potted anthuriums in bright, indirect light, ideally between 5 and 8 feet from a window.
 Too much sun can brown the tips of the leaves and bleach their centers.
 Not enough light will cause slow flowering or no flowers at all.

 Water and Fertilizer

-Too much fertilizer causes salt to build up in pots, causing dry leaves, brown roots, and stunted growth.
-If salt collects on the outside of clay pots and drainage holes, leach the pot every four to six months by pouring twice the amount of water through a pot than it can hold, and letting it drain completely.
+Too much fertilizer causes salt to build up in pots, causing dry leaves, brown roots and stunted growth.
+If salt collects on the outside of clay pots and drainage holes, leach the pot every four to six months by pouring twice the amount of water through a pot than it can hold and letting it drain completely.

 You can propagate anthuriums by planting cuttings or seeds.
 As an anthurium matures in a pot, it develops multiple plants, each with its own roots.
 Simply divide these separate plants early in the spring through the summer growing season and plant them in separate pots in a warm location.
 Keep the potting soil moist and they will grow and mature.

-As an anthurium matures it will be leggy, having more stem than leaves with what appear to be roots growing at various points on the stem.
+As an anthurium matures, it will be leggy, having more stem than leaves with what appear to be roots growing at various points on the stem.
 Cut the stem just below the roots using a clean knife or gardening shears and plant it in a pot.
 Treat cuttings just as you would if you separated the plant.
 Planting anthurium seeds will take from two to five years to yield a flowering anthurium.